walidbadar/DS1307-RTC-Zephyr-Sample-App/README.rst

 Overview
 ********
-This sample application periodically reads date and time data from the DS1307 RTC module's sensor, and displays the date and time on the console.
+This sample application periodically reads date and time data from the DS1307 RTC module, and displays the date and time on the console.

 Requirements
 ************